chchwy/ogre-v2-mesh-viewer/README.md

 # Ogre3D mesh viewer/converter

-A simple Ogre3D mesh viewer based on v2.1 which can import obj/gltf models.
+A Ogre3D mesh viewer based on v2.1 which can import obj/gltf models.
 [Download it](https://github.com/chchwy/ogre-v2-mesh-viewer/releases)!

 ![screenshot](images/screenshot.png)

 ## How to compile

-1. Have your Qt 5 SDK installed (recommend Qt 5.6+), download it [here][0].
+1. Have Qt 5 SDK installed (recommend Qt 5.6+), download it [here][0].
-2. Have a working Ogre3D 2.1 copy.
+2. Have a working Ogre3D 2.1 sdk.
 3. Set the path to Ogre sdk folder.
 You can either set an user-level `OGREHOME` environment variable, or set it directly in `ogre-v2-mesh-viewer.pro` line 9.
 4. Open `ogre-v2-mesh-viewer.pro` in QtCreator and presse `RUN`.